Boston conveyancing FAQs

 Some conveyancing solicitors in Boston offer their services on an hourly rate others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your detailed quote will set out what the conveyancing fees and costs will be when your transaction goes through.

 If, for any reason at all, your transaction does not go ahead, you will be covered by our No Move, No Fee guarantee.